abeldiress/cohere-cpp/README.md

 }
 ```

-Similar to the Python SDK, you can either provide the key or place as an enviroment variable.
+Similar to the Python SDK, you can either provide the key or place it as an enviroment variable name `CO_API_KEY`.

 For chat streams, you can perform the following: